pixelthing/craigmorey-2021/posts/2022-04-splitting-ga-in-gtms.md

 ## Splitting UA Page views

 UA Page views events are the simplest to deal with because all the detail needed for them is already in a GA4 `page_view` event.
 We create a tag in the GTMS server that pulls params out of the the GA4 client and insert them into a GA/UA tag.
-Actually, we don’t event need to do this much, as URL parameters are passed through from the incoming client to the outgoing tag, and the GA4 URL parameters for pageviews work in GA/UA - so we get all this for free.
-But for sanity checking and code readability, I like to add them in anyway (you could also do any PII cleaning on them at this stage too).
+Actually, we don’t event need to parse the page location and such, as URL parameters are passed through from the incoming client to the outgoing tag, and the GA4 URL parameters for pageviews work in GA/UA - so we get all this for free.

 The GTMS tag for splitting page views is as below (ignore the CDs for now):